Get Wise Before You Swipe: Four Mantras You Have To Keep In Mind Whenever You Use Your Credit Cards2 min read

 Always pay before the due date

 All credit card owners must consider the due date a sacred date of the month.
 Why?
 Because failing to make payments before that day spells arrears.
 Balance unpaid after the due date will start to accumulate interest, and this will not just affect the total amount you have to pay over time.
 Arrears can negatively impact your credibility too, making it more difficult for you to apply for loans in the future as it reflects your lack of capability to make payments at the right time.

 Take advantage of promos and installment programs

 Credit card providers come up with different strategies to spoil their clients and make sure they use their credit cards when purchasing.
 Discounts, reward points, and zero percent installment schemes—all of these can be advantageous to cardholders if they know how to use them properly.
 For instance, some shops offer as much as 50% discount whenever you make a purchase using merchant credit cards.
 Furthermore, 0% installment programs are useful when buying expensive items without paying them fully in cash.
 While it means that your purchase will be free from interests, you have to adjust your payments accordingly to ensure that you will be able to fully pay it off before the due date.

-To know more about best credit card practices, credit cards, and the best type of credit card for you, visit eCompareMo now or call us at 919-6776 and we’ll assist you in every way we can.
+Know more about best credit card practices, credit cards, and the best type of credit card for you through eCompareMo today.